Our commitment to child protection

 • The physical and emotional safety of the children must be ensured at all times.
 If children encounters a situation which threatens their safety and well-being, they must inform the staff immediately

-• All discrimination referring to their age, skin color, religion, gender or Indian castes is prohibited
+• All discrimination referring to their age, skin color, religion, or their gender is prohibited

 • Dangerous objects cannot be used by the children and access to computers is limited and always supervised